george536/george536/README.md

 - 👋 Hi, I’m @george536
 - 👀 I’m Interested in Autonomous Vehicles, passionate in Game Design, Experienced with Backend Development and UI Design.
-- 🌱 I’m currently working on training a self parking car model
+- 🌱 I’m currently working on training a self parking car model using Carla
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me georgeyazji3@gmail.com